Special Mattress and Box Spring Features

 Hospital beds and adjustable bed mattresses are gatched to allow them to bend at the head and foot.
 Gatching allows a greater area of an innerspring to be bent without causing damage to the coil system because a significant portion of the border rod on both sides of the mattress has been removed.

 Some mattresses are advertised as having memory (viscoelastic) foam and/or latex foam inside.
 The majority of these mattresses do not have a foam core and contain only a thin layer of memory or latex foam that is located deep beneath the upholstery layers.
-In this position, you cannot feel these foams and do not receive any of the features or characteristics they have to offer.
-Before you buy, make sure you understand exactly how much foam is used and where it is located.
+Used in this way you cannot feel these foams and do not receive any of the features or benefits they have to offer.
+Before you buy, make sure you understand exactly how much specialty foam is used and where it is located.
 At least 2” of viscoelastic or latex foam near the top surface is recommended.